vasshorin/VPD-Comm/index.md

 MySQL is one of the most popular relational databases that is widely used across many industries.
 It is an open-source database management system that implements a relational model and Structured Query Language (SQL) to manage data.

+Why is so popular?

+* It is an open source product that is available for anyone
+* It can handle large massives of data, up to 40 million rows or tables in a table.
+* It supports lots of different operating systems
+* It works with numerous programming languages and IDEs
+* It has a lot of open source frameworks and additional software developed by different people for their needs

 ## Who is it for